IntentArchitect/Intent.Modules/docsProject/articles/GettingStarted/creating-a-module-from-scratch.md

             ```
     - Registration file:

-        Intent Architect's Software Factory loads module assemblies and using reflection locates available templates by finding classes which implement `ITemplateRegistration` and then initializes the templates defined inside.
+        Intent Architect's Software Factory loads the .NET assemblies of all installed modules, then using reflection locates available templates by finding classes which implement `ITemplateRegistration` and then finally initializes the template defined inside.

         - Visual Studio Project item type: `Class`
         - Name: `WebApiControllerTemplateRegistration.cs`